Gigaspaces/xap-docs/site/content/xap101/query-nested-properties.markdown

 # Limitations

-- The SQLQuery syntax for Nested Properties does not support the `IN` operation.
 - The type of the nested object must be a class - querying interfaces is not supported.
 - Nested properties' classes should be `Serializable`, otherwise the entry will not be accessible from remote clients.
 - Arrays of primitive types (int, boolean, etc.) are not supported - use the equivalent wrapper type (java.lang.Integer, java.lang.Boolean, etc.) instead.